VIBRANT POWERHOUSE ON THE UPPER YANGTZE RIVER

 More than half of Fortune-500 companies are now to be found in Chongqing.
 But, while it seems that nothing can really stop this city from high-speed growth, it has to be stated that currently Chongqing relies heavily on its strengths in manufacturing, and on the extensive money lending for infrastructural buildup.
 High debts are the other side of the coin of the so-called „Chongqing model“.
 It is characterized by state intervention aiming for pro-developmental reform, and it combines the existence of strong state-owned companies with the development of dynamic international industrial zones.
 Strong public investment contributes to the very high growth level of the local economy.
 The central government is striving to prepare Chongqing for walking up the value chain into high technology and knowledge-intensive industry.
 Yet, the GDP per capita is still below national average, and Chongqing’s rise as a manufacturing center for relocating international companies is not expected to end soon.

-Let us now compare Chongqing to Wuhan, the main metropolis of central China, halfway to Shanghai.
-In contrast to Chongqing, Wuhan, although it has been a major urban agglomeration for a long time, seems to have been kind of left behind in terms of central governmental support.
+Wuhan, instead, although it has been a major urban agglomeration for a long time, seems to be kind of left behind in terms of central governmental support.
 Situated directly in the middle of the four contemporary core economic regions of China (Pearl River Delta, Yangtze River Delta, Bohai Rim Region, Western Triangle Zone), Wuhan has been growing so moderately that it almost seems suspicious.
 The truth is, Wuhan’s growth rate is not at the forefront, but between that of cities being behind and ahead.
 In China’s reform era, this city has neither been a backwater nor a pioneer, but it truly is one of China’s most populous cities and one of those one with a considerably high GDP.
 Anyhow, the big boom may yet come, or it may not come.
 Chongqing, on the other hand, has been experiencing a big state-initiated boom, and this boom has lasted now for over a decade.
 We assess this as a pro-argument: Time is still ripe to come here and join the established preferential policies, to produce high-edge innovation products, or to form a cluster with others.
 You don’t need to bet on this location, it does not need to prove its importance.
 But, as always, careful planning is the key to success.

-Chongqing will keep on track and continue to develop fast.
 Originally an „invisible city“ on the maps of international investors, Chongqing became an illuminated metropolis full of opportunities, glowing in the center of China’s economic miracle for many years.
 China’s government certainly surprised many skeptics by the determination of its support for this landlocked, mountainous city on the Yangtze River.
-They had focused on Chongqing because of its pivotal geographical location for opening up the western regions.
+They had focused on Chongqing because of its pivotal geographical location for opening up the Western regions.
 While the goal of China’s „Go West initiative“ is in the process of being achieved, Chongqing is now booming in fierce local competition with its neighbor Chengdu.
 But the municipality still offers opportunities in the secondary sector and, increasingly, in financial services.
 It is ideal for those who are prepared to move inland to compete in the global challenge by joining local clusters with innovative products.
 The rise of Chongqing is not over yet; it is still bound to grow in size and importance within China and within the world.

 © China Under Construction, 2016